 Blue is primarily a provider of consumer credit to individuals via car dealerships to aid in the purchase of a motor vehicle.
 Blue has c260 employees and is based in the UK.

-Blue's Board is committed to delivering high standards of corporate governance and a key element of this is managing the company in a socially responsible way.
-The company aims to employ the highest ethical and professional standards and always to comply with all local laws and regulations applicable to our business; it follows that Blue is absolutely committed to preventing slavery and human trafficking in its corporate activities and its supply chains.
+Blue is committed to delivering high standards of corporate governance and a key element of this is managing the company in a socially responsible way.
+Through Blue's Corporate and Social Responsibility Policy it aims to minimize the negative effect it may have on the environment, reduce risk and increase Blue's long-term profitability and efficiency.
+In addition, the company aims to employ high ethical and professional standards and always to comply with all local laws and regulations applicable to our business; it follows that Blue is absolutely committed to preventing slavery and human trafficking in its corporate activities and its supply chains.
 This commitment is emphasised in our employee training programmes and company policies.

 This statement is approved by the Board and signed on its behalf by: